sdsc/sdsc-summer-institute-2020/0_preparation/sc20_training_account_configurations.md

 ## NOTES/UPDATES:

 ###[1] Do not replace the ```.bashrc``` with your own.

-Can you tell the attendees not to do that.
-SC20 aliases and paths are installed (see below) and if you replace the file you will not be able to run the example software.
+SC20 aliases and paths are pre-installed (see below) and if you replace the files you will not be able to run the example software.

-###[2] SDSD staff had cleared out all the miniconda installs from each of your training directories.
-Please do not install conda.
+###[2] SDSD staff have cleared out all the miniconda installs from each of your training directories.
+Please do not re-install conda.
+If you have trouble, go to the Gitter HelpDesk.

 <hr>